NOTICE: SEE NEW UPDATED 2018 TUTORIAL —> CLICK HERE

-NOTE: Yes, even though this post was done a long time ago…All the parts are still current and the setup tutorial is still valid as of 9/4/2018.
+NOTE: Yes, even though this post was done a long time ago…The setup tutorial is still valid as of 9/4/2018.
 There is one change, no longer is there an AirGateway which has been discontinued.
 It now uses and AirCube ISP.
 We also kindly ask you please share this post with others on other sites as needed.
 (Firmware surely has been updated, but the settings are more or less the same.)

 What can we say, we all would like a much better connection to an RV Parks Wi-Fi.
 For at times, you just can’t reach based on where you are parked or you can not stay connected.
 It also would be nice to have our own internal protected Wi-Fi setup in our coach or RV for all our devices to connect to.
 (Noting can make you 100% secure, but having your own internal Wi-Fi setup surely makes you more secure than just being on a RV parks Wi-Fi network.)